ThomasCarstens/BotDrivestoWaypoint/README.md

 ![GitHub Logo](/images/state_machine.png)

 ## :soon: Contributions are welcome
-See table above for suggestions, then please contact me at thomaxarstens@gmail.com

-## Development Goals
 2 May: Project will be usable by 11 May :sunflower:
+See suggestions, then please contact me at thomaxarstens@gmail.com
+- [x] this is a complete item
+- [ ] this is an incomplete item

+## The Steps to Usability

 ### Project security
 :ballot_box_with_check: Upload project from ThomasCarstens PC